apache/shardingsphere/docs/blog/content/material/Oct_12_4_Updates_and_FAQ_Your_1_Minute_Quick_Start_Guide_to_ShardingSphere.en.md

 cd shardingsphere
 mvn clean install -Prelease

-3. Import the shardingsphere-example project to your IDE;、
+3. Import the shardingsphere-example project to your IDE;

 4. Prepare a manageable database environment, such as local MySQL examples;